 How do you cook hog jowl for New Year's?
 Some people only use the jowl to season their black-eyed peas and collard greens.
 Most in the south would say that's not enough to make you prosperous.
 You also have to partake in some fried hog jowl.
 It's cooked similar to bacon, but hog jowl is a bit tougher and takes a little longer to cook.

 Jowl typically comes in a package, sliced like thick bacon or uncut on the "rind."
 Most people remove the rind, slice it, and fry the slices in a skillet, like bacon, until brown on both sides.
 It's then drained on a paper towel and served.
 Since it's a cured food, it typically doesn't need extra salt, but some like to serve it with pepper or hot sauce.

 Collard Greens on New Year's Day

 Want to get rich?
-Here in the south, collard greens and cornbread bring the money on on New Year's Day ensure that money will be in your future.
+In the south, collard greens and cornbread bring the money on on New Year's Day ensure that money will be in your future.

 It's actually cabbage that is king green around most of the world for New Year's meals.
 Cabbage is a late crop and would be available this time of year.
 Collard greens are a late crop too, but they are mostly grown in the south.
 Traditionally, cabbage was picked and turned into sauerkraut.
 Sauerkraut, a fermented product, would just be ready to eat around New Year's day.